Chiang Rai was founded in the 13th century and was the first capital of the dynasty of King Mangrai.

 Popular market among the local public and holiday visitors.

 Apart from being very kind, the Thais have a good sense of humour so do their best to enjoy life (sanuk), like everyone else, probably.
 Among other things, they love dancing.
 It happens at village street parties during popular festivals.
 A fun way of seeing Thailand close-up.

-Watch the video about this fun weekend market if you are curious, click here.
+Watch the images about this fun weekend market if you are curious, click here.